WAGO/docker-ipk/README.md

 Due to the lack of memory on the "home" partition it is interesting to move the docker "data-root" to an SD card.
 This approach offers the following advantages:
-- positioning of more docker imgaes on the PFC.
+- positioning of more docker images on the PFC.
 - any images / containers can be pre-installed by replacing the SD card.
 - the physical portability of the images / containers increases.